wooorm/markdown-rs/readme.md

   — helpers often needed when parsing markdown
 - `compiler.rs`
   — turns events into a string of HTML
-- `constants.rs`
-  — magic numbers and sets used in markdown
 - `event.rs`
   — things with meaning happening somewhere
 - `lib.rs`